tytydraco/yessleep/out/When_I_was_17_years_old_my_drama_teacher_took_authenticity_to_the_next_level_with_our_school_production_of_Raw_I_did_a_lot_more_than_eat_my_friend.md

 “As always Keira, I will begin with a question: What did you do on the evening following opening night?”

 I was back on stage, staring down at my hands slick with glistening scarlet.
 Snapping out of the trance we had held me, I sucked in a breath, my vision clarity.
 I turned to Wylan, and the boy’s gaze found mine.
 I couldn’t see the blood, the gore, all over him.
 I think Allison was blocking it out at that moment.
 He tugged his  hand from mine.
 The manic excitement in his eyes was flooded with a primal fear, an agony, which sent him stumbling away muttering gibberish to himself.
 “No.” Wylan stared down at his bloody hands, and then his costume.
 “No, no, this…. this isn’t happening.
-What is this?
-Some kind of sick joke?”
+This is a sick joke."

 “Mom.”